Christian2147/Laser-Fighter/README.md

 Laser Fighter is currently a windows only application.
 Linux support is planned in the future but not here yet :(.
 For more specific requirements and design specifications, visit the [specifications page](./Docs/SPECIFICATIONS.md).

+If you want to work with the source code and create your own virtual environment, go to the [instructions page](./Docs/INSTRUCTIONS.md).

 ## What Laser Fighter Offers:

 Laser Fighter is a 2D shooting game created in Python.
 It currently offers two gameplay modes: Machine Mode and Alien Mode.
 In both modes, you are in space, shooting lasers, and trying to defend yourself from monsters.
-If you want to learn more about Laser Fighters features, check out the [features page](./Docs/FEATURES.md)
+If you want to learn more about Laser Fighters features, check out the [features page](./Docs/FEATURES.md).

 ## License